vdlad/vdlad/README.md

 - 👋 Hi, I’m @vdlad
 - 👀 I’m interested in ...
-AI and Robotics!
+AI and ML Methods!
 - 🌱 I’m currently learning ...
 Many new things at MIT!
 - 💞️ I’m looking to collaborate on ...
 Projects that benefit the world in some way!
 - 📫 How to reach me ... vedlad at mit (dot) edu!